-

 One carbon monoxide alarm is required in any room used as living accommodation which contains a fixed combustion appliance (excluding gas cookers).
 There is no specific guidance on power type, though it is suggested to use models with sealed lifetime batteries over replaceable batteries – and when fitting a new or replacement appliance, Approved Document J should be followed which requires a sealed lifetime battery or mains-powered alarm.

 Landlords are required to ensure alarms are present, installed in an effective way to protect occupants, and in working condition at the start of each tenancy.
-Occupants are responsible for regular testing of alarms and replacing batteries, where applicable, but replacing a faulty of end-of-life alarm is the landlord's responsibility.
+Occupants are responsible for regular testing of alarms and replacing batteries, where applicable, but replacing a faulty or end-of-life alarm is the landlord's responsibility.

 Properties in Wales should also follow The Smoke and Carbon Monoxide Alarm (Amendment) Regulations 2022 as above, but where guidance overlaps or conflicts they must follow the Renting Homes (Fitness for Human Habitation) (Wales) Regulations 2022 instead.